tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/suggestions.md

     - Integrate end-to-end tests (using Playwright or Cypress) into the CI/CD pipeline to automatically run E2E tests on each PR and before deployments.

-2.  **Staging and Production Environment Parity:**

-    - Ensure that staging and production environments are as close to identical as possible to minimize environment-specific issues.
-Use infrastructure-as-code (IaC) principles if feasible to manage environment configurations.

-3.  **Deployment Rollback Strategy:**

-    - Define a clear deployment rollback strategy in case of issues after a new deployment.
-Coolify might offer features to assist with rollbacks.

-4.  **Continuous Integration Improvements:**
-    - **Faster CI Pipelines:** Optimize CI pipelines for speed.
-Explore caching strategies and parallelization to reduce CI build and test times.
-    - **Linters and Formatters in CI:** Ensure linters (ESLint) and formatters (Prettier) are run in the CI pipeline to automatically enforce code style.